LoopMaster99/MindScribe/README.md

     ```

 2.  **View Coverage Report:**
     After running the tests, the code coverage report can be found in `target/site/jacoco/index.html`.
-Your project also includes a pre-generated report in the `htmlReport/` directory.

 ## 📄 API Endpoints